Sun and planet gear: Operation

-Note that the axles of the two gears are usually tied to each other by a freely rotating link (not shown in the animation) that keeps the two gears engaged but does not contribute to the drive torque.
+Note that the axles of the two gears are usually tied to each other by a freely rotating link (the white bar visible behind the gears in the animation) that keeps the two gears engaged but does not contribute to the drive torque.
 This link appears, at first sight, to be similar to a crank but the drive is not transmitted through it.
 Thus, it did not contravene the crank patent.

+Automotive

+Automaker Henry Ford utilized a sun and planet gear in his powertrain for the Model T motorcar, and the gear was manufactured for this purpose in millions of copies in the U.S. until 1927.
+The Ford Motor Company called the gearset a "planetary transmission."